CristianRodrigoGuarachiIbanez/RobotRasperyPi/README.md

 To get the latest version of the project files, you have to perform the following steps:

 ##### 1. Connect to the internet.
-First, you have to make sure, that you are connected to the internet.
-You can connect to your WLAN via the network button in the upper right corner.
+First, make sure, that local computer is connected to the internet. it could be connected to the WLAN via the network button in the upper right corner.

 <img src="assets/network.png" width="200" alt="Network button">

 ##### 2. Open a terminal.
-You can do this by clicking on the terminal icon on the upper taskbar or in the menu.
+That oculd be done by clicking on the terminal icon on the upper taskbar or in the menu.

 <img src="assets/Open-Terminal-Raspberry-Pi.jpg" width="500" alt="How to open a terminal">

 ##### 3. Navigate to the hufa-pibot directory.
-You can do this by typing
+it could be done by typing
 ```bash
 cd ~/hufa-pibot
 ```